lrparks/rebsamen-scheduler/PLAN-reports-analytics.md

 Full implementation of the board report format:

 1. **Executive Summary**
-   - Court Hours Booked (with YoY if prior year data exists)
+   - Court Hours Booked (with YoY and MoM if prior year data exists)
    - Total Revenue
    - Cost Recovery % (requires manual input or config)